This story was originally published and last updated .

 The first category is a collection of services that replicate Play Music's feature set almost 1:1 — you can upload your files to these platforms and listen to them via the respective apps, just as though you would stream music regularly.
 However, these services have slightly different approaches than Play Music, so here's what you need to watch out for.

-If you don't mind the YouTube Music interface, it's the most straightforward solution you could hope for as you can directly transfer your files from Play Music to the new platform for the time being.
-Once you've moved your uploads, you'll find some significant differences when it comes to library management and adding new songs, though.
+If you don't mind the YouTube Music interface, it's the most straightforward solution you could hope for.
+You don't need to create a new account, you can just keep using your Google login.
+For a limited time, you could even directly move your files from Play Music to the newer platform.
+Once you've uploaded your files to YouTube Music, you'll find that there are some significant differences when it comes to library management and adding new songs, though.

 YouTube Music strictly separates uploaded music from music available on the streaming platform.
 When you search for your uploaded songs, you always have to switch from the YT Music tab to the Uploads section, a separation that also divides the library when you manually scroll through your songs.
 When you sort your library by artist and want to see someone's albums, you're out of luck: You can only see an overview of all songs when you go this route.